Modal Verbs of Advice

 Should

 Should is the most commonly used modal verb for giving advice or making recommendations.
-We use it to tell someone what is the right or best thing to do in a certain situation.
+We use it to tell someone what the right or best thing to do is in a certain situation.

 - You should always check the oil in your car before setting off.